The Dalmatian Coast

 Ice Cream Experience

 After all the walking the day before, I thought I definitely deserve an ice cream.
 So I found a nice little ‘boutique ice cream’ shop that had custom gourmet ice cream.
-I ordered my usual stracciatella and chocolate flavour, which was amazingly delicious.
-Until I started feeling sick and had to pull over a few times.
+I ordered my usual stracciatella and chocolate flavor, which was amazingly delicious.
+Until, a few hours later, I started feeling sick and had to pull over a few times.
 My body didn’t agree with this rich ice cream at all.
-(And to this day I still can’t eat chocolate flavoured ice cream).
+(And to this day I still can’t eat chocolate flavored ice cream).

 It is no fun being sick when you travel, trust me.
 I was glad when I finally arrived at my next stop, in the small village Marina.
-It would be my base to visit Sibenik and Trogir as well as Split.
+It would be my base to visit both Sibenik and Zadar, as well as Trogir and Split.
 But first, resting.

 I prefer to stay in the small towns rather than the bigger ones.
 Much easier to park and access and the apartments in the smaller villages are nicer and more peaceful.